-Curcuminoids are natural yellow phenolic compounds found in rhizomes of Curcuma longa L. (Zingiberaceae) commonly known as turmeric, and widely used as food flavouring and colouring agent (Ukil et al. 2003, Sharma et al. 2005).
-Curcuminoids include curcumin, demethoxycurcumin and bisdemethoxycurcumin.
+Demethoxycurcumin and tetrahydrodemethoxycurcumin $: X = H, Y = OCH_3$ Bisdemethoxycurcumin and tetrahydrobisdemethoxycurcumin : X = Y = H demethoxycurcumin and bisdemethoxycurcumin, curcumin.
 Most of commercial curcuminoids sold as "curcumin" (eg by ICN, GNC, and Sigma-Aldrich), are mixtures of the 3 curcuminoids.
-The reduced and colourless analogs of curcuminoids, tetrahydrocurcuminoids (THC), include tetrahydrocurcumin, tetrahydrodemethoxycurcumin and tetrahydrobisdemethoxycurcumin (figure 1).
+The reduced and colorless analogs of curcuminoids, tetrahydrocurcuminoids (THC), include tetrahydrocurcumin, tetrahydrodemethoxycurcumin and tetrahydrobisdemethoxycurcumin (Fig. 1).
 Curcuminoids and THC differ at the level of the central seven-carbon chain.
-Curcumin and tetrahydrocurcumin are the major constituents (about 75 % of the total content) of the turmeric and reduced turmeric preparations respectively.
+Curcumin and tetrahydrocurcumin are the major constituents (about 75 % of the total content) of the turmeric and reduced turmeric preparations, respectively.
 Tetrahydrocurcumin would have higher physiological and pharmacological activities than its parent compound (Nakaruma et al. 1998).
-The therapeutic interest for curcuminoids lies with their poor toxicity and their large biological activities (Reddy et al. 2005, Maheshwari et al. 2006): in humans, they inhibit oxidative stress through ROS scavenging, suppress leukocyte infiltration into the inflamed regions and inhibit the activation of leukocytes including neutrophils (Nakaruma et al. 2000).
+The therapeutic interest for curcuminoids lies in their low toxicity and their large biological activities (Reddy et al. 2005, Maheshwari et al. 2006).
+In humans, they inhibit oxidative stress through ROS scavenging, suppress leukocyte infiltration into the inflamed regions and inhibit the activation of leukocytes including neutrophils (Nakaruma et al. 2000).
 We focused our research work on the effects of curcuminoids and THC on the oxidant activity of equine neutrophils as assessed by their ROS production and MPO release.
 We completed our investigations by studying the effect of curcuminoids and THC on the specific activity of purified equine MPO (by using an original immunocapture technique) and on the chlorination, nitration and oxidation activities of purified human MPO.